RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-AspNetCore2.1-Week-25.md

 > Install-Package MediatR.Extensions.Microsoft.DependencyInjection

-(this package as a dependance to the first one so only this one is enough).
+This package as a dependancy to the first one so only this one is enough.
 And you configure MediatR like this in your Startup.ConfigureService

 ```cs